ruby/www.ruby-lang.org/en/news/_posts/2013-12-21-ruby-version-policy-changes-after-2-1-0.md

 lang: en
 ---

-We've decided to move to a [Semantic Versioning](http://semver.org/)-type policy starting with the release of Ruby 2.1.0.
+We've decided to change the Ruby versioning policy to a more [Semantic Versioning](http://semver.org/) type starting with the release of Ruby 2.1.0.

 In order to provide a more well defined and properly utilized versioning scheme for Ruby, we've decided to gradually switch to the following policy.